Neutral / cushion / high arch

 In addition to the characteristics mentioned, the PWRTRAC is also highly resistant to abrasion and is a durable compound rubber.
 This means that the shoe may be able to last for a longer period of time even with continuous usage.

 There are two parts to the midsole.
 On the forefoot is the EVERUN which concentrates on providing a responsive cushioning.
 To allow this functionality, Saucony placed this technology closer to the foot.
 It adapts to the runner’s needs through the combination of the molded SSL EVA on the heel.
 When the runner’s heel lands, the EVA absorbs the shock while the EVERUN reduces the pressure on the forefoot during take-off.
+The EVERUN midsole foam is also used in the Hurricane ISO 5.

 Water drainage ports were also provided to reduce the shoe’s weight as well as aid in the ventilation dynamics of the shoe.